DC Fast Charging Cost vs Home Charging: Why Public Costs More

 How much cheaper is home charging than public fast charging?+−

-Home charging usually costs one-third to one-half of public DC fast charging.
-At 42¢ versus 16.5¢/kWh, the same charge is roughly three times cheaper at home, which is why most EV savings come from charging overnight.
+Home charging costs about 40% of what fast charging costs.
+At 16.5¢/kWh at home versus about 42¢/kWh at a fast charger, the same energy costs about 2.5 times more in public, which is why most EV savings come from charging overnight.

 Why is DC fast charging so expensive?+−

-Fast chargers cost more to build and run, pull huge power, and trigger utility demand charges, so networks charge 40–45¢/kWh plus occasional fees.
+Fast chargers cost more to build and run, pull huge power, and trigger utility demand charges, so networks charge around 42¢/kWh plus occasional fees.
 You are paying for speed, not the cheap overnight rate you get at home.

 Is it cheaper to charge an EV at home or a public station?+−

-Home is almost always cheaper, commonly two to three times cheaper than DC fast charging.
-Public charging is fine for road trips but expensive as a routine.
+Home is almost always cheaper.
+DC fast charging typically costs about 2.5 times as much per kWh, so public charging is fine for road trips but expensive as a routine.